Towards the Training of Deeper Predictive Coding Neural Networks: Experiments

-To better test the performance of our methods, as well as all the combinations and ablation studies, we report a comprehensive comparison in Table~\ref{tab:final_results}.
-The results show that for shallow networks, we can either match or approximate the performance of BP with all the methods.
-In deeper models, this is not the case, as we observe that standard PC performs badly, decaying precisions and spiking precisions slightly better, while forward updates well mitigate the degradation of performance.
-It is however the combination of both inference and update methods that performs the best, with spiking precisions and forward updates always slightly matching the performance of models trained with BP.
+\paragraph{Results.} We report a comprehensive comparison in Table~\ref{tab:final_results}.
+As expected, in shallow models all methods can either match or approximate the performance of BP with all the methods, while in deeper models, this is not the case for our baselines, but it is for our newly proposed methods.
+For standard PC, spiking precisions and forward updates alone slightly improve the performance, and it is the combination of both inference and update methods that performs the best, always matching the performance of models trained with BP.
 To conclude, we note that batch freezing further improves the results, clearly showing that the best combination of methods is batch freezing, forward updates, and spiking precisions, which get the best results on all benchmarks when testing on a VGG10.
 In this case, we use models with normal BN when testing with BP.

-\paragraph{Scaling up.} To see how much our methods scale on larger datasets and deeper networks, we have also tested them on a VGG15 on the Tiny ImageNet~\citep{tiny}, a scaled down version of ImageNet with $200$ classes.
+\paragraph{Scaling up.} When performing the analysis that lead to the numbers in Table~\ref{tab:final_results}, we noted that iPC often performed better without BF.
+To explicitate this phenomenon, we have performed additional experiments on a VGG15 on the Tiny ImageNet dataset.
 The model that we use is identical to the one proposed in the hybrid equilibrium propagation work \citep{nest2024towards}.
-The results, reported in Table~\ref{tab:tinyimagenet}, show even more strongly the effectiveness of our method with respect to the original formulation of PC.
-More in detail, we observe that most of the inference methods alone, even the ones that use precision weighting, fail to reach the performance of $BP$ on this challenging task.
-However, the results are matched when we use in combination all of the novel methods presented in this work: forward updates, spiking precisions, and BarchNorm freezing.
+The results, reported in Table~\ref{tab:large_scale_results}, show that the effect of BF is much stronger when training models with our version of PC, rather than iPC, whose performance is better when using a vanilla model, without any kind of normalization.
+Again, the numbers reported here are the result of an hyperparameter search, whose details are in the supplementary material.